Latest Updates on Camp Lejeune Water Contamination Lawsuit 2024

 • $450,000 if they lived or worked at Camp Lejeune for longer than five years.

-Camp Lejeune Tier 2 qualifying injuries for multiple myeloma, Parkinson’s disease, kidney disease and systemic sclerosis will receive;
+Camp Lejeune Tier 2 qualifying injuries for multiple myeloma, Parkinson’s disease, kidney disease and systemic sclerosis could receive;

 • $100,000 for a month to a year of exposure.